coderanger/coderanger.net/content/posts/chef-mailing-list.md

 email integration to work as a mailing list too.
 However they have much less experience with this use-case so I want to be clear that I do not hold them at fault for the majority of these issues.
-The Discourse team has, in my opinion, gone above and beyond in trying to dig this debacle out and have happily run with suggestions once they understood the use cases better.
+The Discourse team has, in my opinion, gone above and beyond in trying to help out and have happily run with suggestions once they understood the use cases better.

 The first and most notable problem was that when Discourse imported the Sympa